stolostron/cm-cli/docs/help/cm_create_clusterclaim.md

   -h, --help                 help for clusterclaim
-      --output-file string   The generated resources will be copied in the specified file --skip-schedule        Set the hibernation schedule to skip --timeout int          Timeout to get the cluster claim running (default 60)
+      --output-file string   The generated resources will be copied in the specified file --skip-schedule        Set the hibernation schedule to skip --timeout int          Timeout to get the cluster claim running in minutes (default 60)
 ```

 ### Options inherited from parent commands